bravesoftdz/UniversityOfNone/README.md

 Formats of computing science articles: plain text, PDF, html.

 As this is a work in progress, it will take time for me to scour through hundreds of articles and publish them here.

+# To do
+Make some program to automate this.
+Convert wiki and website articles to pdf/txt/static html files.

+Possibly also make a science university of none project (not computing science but physics, biology, evolution, etc.)